-LEAK-state (Fig. 4): The LEAK-state is defined as a state mitochondrial of respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 and respiratory fuel substrates.
-LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of any experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of ATP synthase, such as oligomycin, or adenine nucleotide translocase, such as carboxyatractyloside.
-It is important to consider adjustment of the nominal concentration of these inhibitors to the density of biological sample applied, to minimize or avoid inhibitory side-effects exerted on ET-capacity or even some uncoupling.
+LEAK-state (Fig. 4): The LEAK-state is defined as a state of mitochondrial respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 respiratory fuel substrates.
+LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of F-ATPase, such as oligomycin, or of adenine nucleotide translocase, such as carboxyatractyloside.
+It is important to consider adjustment of the nominal concentration of these inhibitors to the density of biological sample applied, to minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.

 Fig. 4.
-LEAK-state: Phosphorylation is arrested, J{P} = 0, and oxygen flux, $J{O_2,L}$, is controlled mainly by the proton leak, $J{H^+,neg,L}$, at maximum protonmotive force, $F{H^+,pos}$.
+LEAK-state: Phosphorylation is arrested, J{P} = 0, and catabolic oxygen flux, $J{kO_2,L}$, is controlled mainly by the proton leak, $J{mH+neg,L}$, at maximum protonmotive force, F{mH+pos} .
 See also Fig. 2 and 3.